 I begin counselling with the parents.
 With mental health diagnoses, parents are often overwhelmed and concerned.
 They take their child straight to a counsellor, but many children who have been taken to counselling in this way will say to me, “obviously my parents think I am the problem.”
 The child sinks further into low self-esteem and despair.

-I do extensive work in education about the aspects of the diagnosis and then move to addressing past parenting approaches and what has been working and not working.
+I do extensive work in education about the aspects of the diagnosis and then move to address past parenting approaches and what has been working and not working.
 We then re-define the parenting approach to include a healthy vision of a functioning family system that accommodates and accepts the diagnosis.
 This is a much more exhaustive process than many parents expect.
 It isn’t until then that the child is included in therapy.

 If a child has been traumatized by an adult’s behaviour in the past, how can I help them to understand the dynamics that allowed the trauma to happen in order to help them to feel safe in the world?

 It may sound counter-intuitive to advise not talking about trauma, but in fact, there are multiple reasons and situations where I do advise this to parents of traumatized children.
 It is developmentally appropriate for a child to be black and white about the issue and speak in terms of good and bad with a low level of understanding of complex dynamics.
-If we push them to try and understand the complexities of human behavior in an adult way, or ask them to understand the dynamics of a perpetrator, we can sometimes back-slide their progress and create anxiety, depression, and feelings of guilt and shame.
+If we push them to try and understand the complexities of human behaviour in an adult way or ask them to understand the dynamics of a perpetrator, we can sometimes back-slide their progress and create anxiety, depression, and feelings of guilt and shame.
 Their neurological system works in this way to keep them feeling safe.

 Processing childhood trauma with a child or adolescent looks very different than it does with an adult.
 If an adult was doing trauma processing with me, I might help them to understand the dynamics of the event.
 However, with a child, I would not as that level of understanding is beyond their developmental capacity.